9th8/up-to-date-real-world-haskell/16-programming-with-monads.md

 ::::

 We can now use `mplus` to get rid of our `case` expressions entirely.
-For variety, let\'s fetch one business and all personal phone numbers.
+For variety, let's fetch one business and all personal phone numbers.

 :::: captioned-content
 ::: caption